 Three of Respighi’s best songs sung by three superb singers.

 When Toscanini first conducted Respighi’s Pines and Fountains of Rome in the early 1920s, the composer was astonished: music which had gone nowhere in the concert halls suddenly became beloved works.
 In gratitude, he wrote Feste Romane specifically for Toscanini.
-Yes, the music is somewhat gaudy in places, but Toscanini was the only conductor who performed these works with structural integrity and backbone.
+Yes, the music is somewhat gaudy in places, but Toscanini was the only conductor who performed these works before the 1990s with structural integrity and backbone.
 In his hands, they almost achieve the level of great music.

 RESPIGHI: Sinfonia Drammatica / BBC Philharmonic Orchestra; Edward Downes, conductor / available for free streaming on YouTube